Introduction

-Prosody is a characteristic part of speech that includes intonation, tone destribution and rhythm.
-It carries the emotional aspect of the speech in non verbal way: among other things, it plays a fundamental role in the early months of life for language acquisition and, afterwards, it supports the memorization from the listener.
-Several studies, carried out before on cerebral damaged patients for cerebro-vascular incidents and more recently, on normal subiects thanks to modern neuro-imaging technics, have proved, not without disagreement, that the areas responsible for prosody would be located in the right cerebral emisphere, so that the frontal, temporal an parietal lobes and the base ganglia become of great importance.
-A considerable number of studies have investigated the causes of the loss of prosody in it various forms, productive aprosody (incapability of adapting the emotional tone to the speech contents) and sensory one (incapability of understanding the emotional contents of a listened speech).
+Several studies, carried out before on cerebral damaged patients for cerebro-vascular incidents and more recently, on normal subjects thanks to modern neuro-imaging techniques, have proved, not without disagreement, that the areas responsible for prosody would be located in the right cerebral hemisphere, so that the frontal, temporal and parietal lobes and the base ganglia become of great importance.
+A considerable number of studies have investigated the causes of the loss of prosody in its various forms, productive aprosody (incapability of adapting the emotional tone to the speech contents) and sensory one (incapability of understanding the emotional contents of a listened speech).

-The former seemed to be due to bilateral lesions or prevalently concerning the left emisphere, the latter was more frequent in patients with right make-up lesions.
-More recently however it has been proved that the productive aprosody in patients with left emisphere lesions would be secondary to peculiar dysartria of the same people, in further confirmation of a localization of the prosodical function in the cerebral right sections.
+The former seemed to be due to bilateral lesions or prevalently concerning the left hemisphere, the latter was more frequent in patients with right make-up lesions.
+More recently however it has been proved that the productive aprosody in patients with left hemisphere lesions would be secondary to peculiar dysarthria of the same people, in further confirmation of a localization of the prosodical function in the cerebral right sections.
 Also in the case of Alzheimer’s disease prosody looks seriously compromised, much more than the multi-infarct dementia, where aprosody is directly correlated to the deterioration, once again, of the right sections.

 In spite of the constant interest in the alterations of prosody in neurology damaged patients, the literature analysis shows that this aspect has been insufficiently studied in patients with psychiatric pathologies.